droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 <br>

 ## Predicting X with Certain Probability
 Researchers will also commonly use logistic regression results to predict the value of the quantitive explanatory varialbe (X) that would have a certain probability of "success."
-For example, researchers may ask what the canine tooth height is such that there is an even probability that the bat would be *semotus* or *cinereus* (i.e., the probability of being *semotus* is 0.5) or the canine tooth height where the probability of being a *semotus* is 0.9.
+For example, researchers may ask what the tooth height is such that there is an even probability that the bat would be *semotus* or *cinereus* (i.e., the probability of being *semotus* is 0.5) or the tooth height where the probability of being a *semotus* is 0.9.
 Visually picture choosing a probabiilty on the y-axis, morving horizontally until you hit the best-fit line, and then moving vertically to find the corresponding point on the x-axis.

 <img src="Lecture_LogReg_BatMorph_files/figure-html/unnamed-chunk-21-1.png" width="480" />